• Public Gallery • Help

 I had purchased topo maps on CD’s from several different publishers, but eventually settled MapTech Terrain Navigator software.
 After several updates the software provided a tie in to Google Earth so that any track or route you made on the topo map could then be displayed simultaneously on Maptech and Google Earth.
 This worked well for many years until the current versions of Google Earth could no longer be recognized by the MapTech program.

-The links I provide to Caltopo for the maps in my albums will show a Forest Service topographic map.
-If you are a Caltopo suscriber, you can quickly switch from the topo map to a satellite map with the click of a mouse.
+The links I provide to Caltopo for the maps in my albums will usually show a Forest Service topographic map (for Utah Canyons I may use Google Satellite maps).
+If you are a Caltopo subscriber, you can quickly switch from the topo map to a satellite map with the click of a mouse.
 For hiking in the high country, satellite maps are very useful because you can often see the trail clearly and can draw your route directly on the satellite map and then switch it to a topo view.

 One thing rapidly becomes apparent when you follow a trail on the satellite map – it bears little resemblance to the trail that is shown on the topo maps.
 On the other hand, the satellite maps are not useful when the trail goes through heavilly forested terrain.
 In that case you have to rely on the trail locations as given on the topo maps.